watkins-matt/home-assistant-google-keep-sync/README.md

 Google recently removed third party integrations from Google Assistant.
 Now you can re-create these integrations.

-When a new item is added to a synced list via Google Assistant or from Google Keep, a `google_keep_sync_new_item` event will be triggered.
+When a new item is added to a synced list via Google Assistant or from Google Keep, an `add_item` service call event will be triggered.
 This allows Home Assistant to pick up new items from Google Keep and sync them with third party systems such as Trello, Bring, Anylist etc.

+This plugin extends Home Assistant's events so that the `add_item` service call is fired regardless of where the new item was added.
+The `origin` field in the event will be `REMOTE` if the item was added remotely to Google Keep, or `LOCAL` if it was added within Home Assistant.

 Note: Only new items that are not completed at the time of syncing will trigger the event.